Kitchen Christmas decor ideas – 25 festive design tips

-3. Drape your kitchen shelves with garlands
+12. Drape your kitchen shelves with garlands

 Long rows of shelving, the tops of kitchen cupboards, alcoves for stoves and windows looking out onto the garden – there are so many elements of kitchen architecture that are just crying out for a garland to decorate them this holiday season.
 Learn how to make a Christmas garland yourself for a totally unique addition to your kitchen, or invest in a readymade slug of pine sprigs (artificial or otherwise), dried oranges, pine cones, festive ornaments and more.

-4. Cook up some scented magic
+13. Cook up some scented magic

-‘[My] aunt is Swedish and at Christmas she always makes a traditional spicy drink called Glogg,’ says Angus Buchanan, Creative Director of Buchanan Studio (opens in new tab).
+'My aunt is Swedish and at Christmas she always makes a traditional spicy drink called Glogg,’ says Angus Buchanan, Creative Director of Buchanan Studio (opens in new tab).
 ‘It is a type of mulled wine with the addition of ginger, cardamon and bourbon which permeates the house with the most incredible aroma – it’s been a staple on our Christmas table for years.’

-5. Spruce up a cupboard door with a wreath
+14. Spruce up a cupboard door with a wreath

 Wreaths are not just for your Christmas door decor ideas – nor are they strictly for Christmas wall decor ideas.
 In the kitchen, think about attaching one to the doors of your cupboards for an unexpected piece of festive detail.
-If you’re lucky enough to have a walk-in pantry, the door to this is also an excellent location for a wreath – perhaps scented with cinnamon and dried oranges to hint at the tasty Christmas treats located inside.
+If you’re lucky enough to have a walk-in pantry, the door to this is also an excellent location for Christmas wreath ideas – perhaps scented with cinnamon and dried oranges to hint at the tasty Christmas treats located inside.

-7. Get the glow with candles
+15. Get the glow with candles